Skip to content

 Better Lives Together logo

-With a £10million state-of-the-art health hub for Thanet now a step closer, we need to hear your views on how to make the very best of this amazing opportunity.
+With the first phase of our new £10million state-of-the-art Thanet Community Health Hub opening soon, we still need to hear your views on how to make the very best of this amazing opportunity.

-We want to get this right for the people of Thanet so we are asking local people and organisations what you would like to see and what matters most to you.
+We want to get this right for the people of Thanet so we are continuing to speak with local people and organisations to help shape the next phase.
+We would like to know what other services you would like to see, what matters most to you and for you to tell us about any concerns.

 The vision is to create a health and wellbeing hub for people of all ages.

-We are planning to refurbish the Carey building, Northwood Road, which was previously used by Canterbury Christ Church University and which sits at the heart of the community.
+We are refurbishing a building, in Northwood Road, Broadstairs, which was previously used by Canterbury Christ Church University and which sits at the heart of the community.

 Location of Thanet health hub

-We are planning a health and wellbeing hub offering a community diagnostic centre, expanded GP services and some community services.
+We are building a new health and wellbeing hub in the heart of Thanet, offering a community diagnostic centre, expanded GP services and some community services including community nursing, podiatry, cardiac and respiratory teams.

-Our vision is to bring services together under one roof so we plan to have community nursing, podiatry, cardiac and respiratory teams, as well as support for mental health and health promotion.
+Our vision is to bring NHS services together under one roof.
 Our aim is to support people to stay well for longer and, with faster diagnosis, take a more proactive approach to keeping people well.

 The project is being led by the East Kent Health and Care Partnership, which is made up of health, care and voluntary sector organisations.
 Kent Community Health NHS Foundation Trust will lease the building, renovating it to include consultation, counselling and treatment rooms.